califano-lab/vespa.net/README.md

 # vespa.net - Signaling reconstruction module for the VESPA R-package

 ## 1. Installation
-This module requires the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow manager and Docker to be installed and ready to use.
+This module requires the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow manager and either Singularity (Linux) or local versions of the [``vespa``](https://github.com/califano-lab/vespa) R-package and [``vespa.aracne``](https://github.com/califano-lab/vespa.aracne) (Linux/macOS/WSL) to be installed.
 It has only been tested on a CentOS 7 cluster, but it might work on other systems too.

 ### Download repository
 Clone the repository to your working directory.